Automated liver tissues delineation techniques: A systematic survey on machine learning current trends and future orientations: Categorization of ML Techniques

-The majority of existing works are employing supervised-based ML algorithms.
-In \cite{Zeng2016}, an anisotropic filter is used to suppress noise and simultaneously keep boundary details.
-Followed by the use of the four filters: Sato, Frangi, offset medialness, and strain energy to extract vessel features, which are then normalized.
-Finally, an extreme learning machine (ELM) is applied to recognize liver vessels from background.
+The majority of existing works employ supervised-based ML algorithms.
+In \cite{Zeng2016}, an anisotropic filter is used to suppress noise and simultaneously maintain boundary details.
+Followed by the use of the four filters: 1) Sato; 2) Frangi 3) offset medialness; and 4) strain energy to extract vessel features, which are then normalized.
+Finally, an extreme learning machine (ELM) is applied to recognize liver vessels from the background.
 In \cite{Mishra2019}, a more ML-dependent approach is followed.
 A 2D DSN based on VGG-16 is used on liver vessels segmentation from US imagery.
-DSN has three types of layers that: a) do object boundary definition prediction by fine resolution layers aided by auxiliary losses; b) coarse resolution layers to discriminate object regions within the boundary; and c) a trainable fusion layer.
-In \cite{Kitrungrotsakul2019}, a 2D VesselNet describes an architecture which utilizes three DenseNets aimed for segmenting orthogonal patches, pre-processed by a Frangi filter, from the three planar views (transversal, sagittal, coronal).
-Thus, vesselness probability map are inserted into the orthogonal DenseNets, which are then fused to generate the final segmentation mask.
+DSN has three layers: a) object boundary definition prediction by fine resolution layers aided by auxiliary losses; b) coarse resolution layers to discriminate object regions within the boundary; and c) a trainable fusion layer.
+In \cite{Kitrungrotsakul2019}, a 2D VesselNet describes an architecture that utilizes three DenseNets aimed at segmenting orthogonal patches, pre-processed by a Frangi filter, from the three planar views (transversal, sagittal, coronal).
+Thus, vesselness probability maps are inserted into the orthogonal DenseNets, which are then fused to generate the final segmentation mask.
 To incorporate the 3D context even further, some researchers developed 3D networks.
 In \cite{Huang2018vessels}, a 3D U-Net is employed, which is vital in the case of tubular structures traversing narrowly through the slices.
-The work emphasizes on the issue of data imbalance, and attempts to solve by data augmentation schemes and loss function careful-design.
+The work emphasizes the data imbalance issue and attempts to solve it by carefully designing data augmentation schemes and loss functions.
 In \cite{Zhang2020graph}, a 3D CNN for vessel enhancement is used to highlight the vessel centerlines.
 A 3D tree tracing algorithm initializes the vessel graph tracing with high sensitivity and low specificity.
-Then, a graph neural network (GNN) equipped with graph attention layers (GAT) to prune the false-positive branches.
+Then, a graph neural network (GNN) equipped with graph attention layers (GAT) is utilized to prune the false-positive branches.